 The new owner has grand visions for the auto.
 Climate-controlled storage, car shows and impeccable upkeep.
 Eventually this car will end up on a museum show floor.

 Think about this.
 My dad, who spent his entire life in love with vintage automobiles, will have his first car on display for people to gawk at.
-Quite a legacy to leave behind.
+What a legacy to leave behind.

 May one of the magazines I create will somehow end up in the publisher’s hall of fame.
 Perhaps the tours you craft will create lifelong memories for your customers, passed on to the future generations.